 The Root Farm partners with Upstate Cerebral Palsy.
 By affiliating with Upstate Cerebral Palsy, The Root Farm creates new and exciting opportunities for children and adults each day.
 What an incredible opportunity these families have with all of the benefits of The Root Farm!
 The wonderful place is not just for the special needs community, it is also available to anyone in the community.
 What a fun place to go for a family activity day or a team-building retreat for your business!

-Another special part of The Root Farm are the Cooking Classes.
+Another special part of The Root Farm is the Cooking Classes.
 Lela Niemetz from FoodFeasible LLC sponsors the Cooking & Nutrition Classes.
 Lela informed me these classes are open to the public.
 I noticed a flyer when I was walking out the door with some recipes on it.
 The recipes are fantastic!
 The Carrot Cake Energy Balls recipe jumped out to me.
 The Consultant who created this recipe is Hayley Mielnicki.
 Both Lela and Hayley are registered dietitian-nutritionists.
-These energy balls are so moist and gluten free as long as you use certified gluten free oats.
+These energy balls are so moist and gluten-free as long as you use certified gluten-free oats.

 Anyone in the community is welcome to take the cooking & nutrition classes.
 Wouldn’t they be great for a Senior Citizen group, Boy Scout or Girl Scout Troops, Birthday Parties, Girls Night Out, or a Bachelorette Party Weekend?!
 In the summer months, the cooking classes run 2 per month.
 The classes are open for children through Senior Adults.

 Look at these three beautiful goats, who were born in June.
-They are are so special.
+They are so special.
 It was like they were singing to me while they were so curious and sweet.
 I was able to feed them out of my hand.
-How adorable Luna, Maximus and Lariat are!
+How adorable Luna, Maximus, and Lariat are!